htaruosis/minimal-mistakes/_pages/Malop-Street-Green-Spine.md

 The Green Spine is one of six *key moves* in the *Revitalising Central Geelong Action Plan*, turning Malop Street into a linear park connecting Eastern Park to Johnstone Park and the railway station.

 [The first stage of the project](https://www.geelongaustralia.com.au/common/public/documents/8d4be2e7fa85b3e-RCG_GreenSpine_JUNE17_web.pdf) was constructed in 2018 from Moorabool Street to Yarra Street, with $8 million contributed by the City of Greater Geelong, Development Victoria and the Department of Environment, Land, Water and Planning.
-To accommodate the linear park, separated bicycle lanes and wider pedestrian space, parking was removed on the southern side of the road and turning lanes were removed at intersections.
+To accommodate the linear park, separated bicycle lanes, and wider pedestrian space; parking was removed on the southern side of the road and turning lanes were removed at intersections.

 <figure>
     <img src="/images/2020-06/malop-spash.png" alt="Artists Impression of the Green Spine" height="364" width="688" />
     <figcaption>Source: City of Greater Geelong - Malop Street Green Spine</figcaption>
 </figure>

-The [award-winning](https://landscapeaustralia.com/articles/2019-national-landscape-architecture-awards-landscape-architecture-award-for-civic-landscape-2/) project adds to public open space, increases tree-canopy, encourages walking and cycling and serves as a meeting place in the centre of the CBD.
+The [award-winning](https://landscapeaustralia.com/articles/2019-national-landscape-architecture-awards-landscape-architecture-award-for-civic-landscape-2/) project adds to public open space, increases tree-canopy, encourages walking and cycling, and serves as a meeting place in the centre of the CBD.

-{% include gallery id="gallery2" caption="Malop Street Green Spine between Yarra and Moorabool streets" %}
+{% include gallery id="gallery2" layout="half" caption="Malop Street Green Spine between Yarra and Moorabool streets" %}

 ### Motion by the City of Greater Geelong

-Vocal opponents of the Green Spine citing traffic and parking issues led to Council discussing these impacts first in the 12 February 2019 meeting, then in the 25 June 2019, 10 December 2019, and 25 February 2020 meetings.
+Vocal opponents of the Green Spine who cited traffic and parking issues led to Council discussion of these impacts first in the 12 February 2019 meeting, then in the 25 June 2019, 10 December 2019, and 25 February 2020 meetings.
 All of these motions calling for increased traffic capacity and parking were moved by Cr Kontelj.

 Cr Kontelj's motion at the [City of Greater Geelong Council meeting on 25 February 2020](https://geelongaustralia.com.au/common/Public/Documents/8d7bf6b344b7c93-councilmeetingminutes-25february2020.pdf) moved: